-The remuneration and other terms of employment for the CEO and senior executives are set out in formal service agreements as summarised below.
+The remuneration and other terms of employment for the CEO and Senior Executives are set out in formal service agreements as summarised below.

-In FY2020 the CEO was entitled to fixed remuneration of \$580,000 (FY2019: \$580,000) whilst the fixed remuneration for other Senior Executives was in the range of \$330,000 to \$415,000.
-In March 2020, at the height of concerns regarding the potential impact of COVID-19, Shaver Shop's Directors and Senior Executives voluntarily reduced their fixed remuneration in the months of April and May by 20%.
-Normal fixed remuneration resumed in June 2020.
+In FY2021 the CEO was entitled to fixed remuneration of \$580,000 (FY2020: \$580,000) whilst the fixed remuneration for other Senior Executives was in the range of \$350,000 to \$430,000.

 All service agreements are for an unlimited duration.
 The Chief Executive Officer's contract may be terminated by giving six months' notice (except in the case of serious or wilful misconduct).
-The Chief Financial Officer's contract may be terminated by giving eight weeks' notice.
+The Chief Financial Officer's contract may be terminated by giving eight weeks notice.